 Additionally, each of the behaviors below can help you decrease your RHR:

-- Getting all the sleep you need and improving the quality of your sleep
+- Getting all the sleep you need and improving the quality and consistency of your sleep

 - Following a balanced diet with proper nutrition

 - Limiting stimulants like caffeine and nicotine

 - Going for walks outside, ideally in nature